r0kko/fhmoscow-pulse/README.md

 - Jest unit tests
 - Admin panel for managing users and roles (create, edit, block)
 - Soft deletion of records using Sequelize paranoid mode
 - Users can have multiple medical certificates.
 The API returns the certificate that is currently valid (issue date in the past and not yet expired) while a separate endpoint provides a history of expired certificates.
+- The personal page warns when a valid certificate is missing and lists expired certificates without displaying the taxpayer ID to keep the layout compact on small screens.

 ## Branching strategy